Rashwan/Reactive-Popular-Movies/README.md

 * Discover popular, top rated or upcoming movies.
 * Discover Movies that your nearby friends have liked.
 (Using Nearby Messages API)
 * Watch all the movie's trailers and see how people reviewd the movie.
-* See the movie's review score from (IMDB, TMDB, Rotten Tomatoes and Metacritic).asd
+* See the movie's review score from (IMDB, TMDB, Rotten Tomatoes and Metacritic).
-* See similar movies for your chosen movie.asd
+* See similar movies for your chosen movie.
 * Get to know the cast of the movie along with their bio, images and their movies credits.
 * Save your favorite movies to view them even when you are offline.
-(Work in progress)sda
+(Work in progress)
 * Add Movies to your Watchlist and view them even when you are offline.
-(Work in progress) sadasd
+(Work in progress)
 ### Screenshots
-#### Phone :
 <p align="center">
 <img src="https://github.com/Rashwan/Reactive-Popular-Movies/blob/master/readme-art/readme-art-1-fs8.png" width="30%" />
 <img src="https://github.com/Rashwan/Reactive-Popular-Movies/blob/master/readme-art/readme-art-2-fs8.png" width="30%" />